Prospectus and How to Apply

 Subject choice should really be based on your interest.
-There is little point taking a ‘facilitating subject’ such as History if you are not interested in it (unlikely as that may be)!
+There is little point taking a ‘facilitating subject’ such as History if you are not interested in it.
 All our courses offer progression to University.
-Success on a BTEC course can lead to a place on a course at a top university.
+Success on a Level 3 course can still lead to a place on a course at a top university.

 12. Do the students have a dress code in Post 16?